-The seals viewing area is located right off of highway 1 before you start the trek along the coast through Big Sur.
+The seals viewing area is located right off of Highway 1 before getting to the Big Sur Coast.
 The viewing area can sneak up on you, so make sure you keep your eyes peeled once you pass through the city of San Simeon.
 There are signs which let you know the viewing area is coming up though, so if you are paying attention, you should be able to find it.
 You will usually see a lot of people here, in the parking area, and a lot of seals, like the below picture.